Learn how to use HTV on glasses. You might also like this post on how I used permanent vinyl on wine glasses.

 - HTV (heat transfer vinyl) in black

-Semigloss Design is not responsible to any accidents that occur while attempting this project.
+Semigloss Design is not responsible for any accidents that occur while attempting this project.
 Do so at your own risk.

 Tips for Your Design

-- Measure the area on the glass where you want your design.
-Make your design a but smaller than that to account for the glass being round.
-Need some tips for weeding small designs?
+Measure the area on the glass where you want your design.
+Make your design but smaller than that to account for the glass being round.

 Applying the HTV to Glass